Vickie Yates Brown Glisson, Secretary

 Prior to his service on the bench, Feeley was elected to the Kentucky House of Representatives, serving citizens of the 59th legislative district from 1999-2005.
 He also managed a solo private legal practice from 1996-2005.
 From 1989-1996 Feeley was assistant United States attorney for the Western District of Kentucky, responsible for handling bankruptcy, collection and asset forfeiture cases.

 Feeley received bachelor’s degree in economics from the University of Pennsylvania in 1978 and earned a law degree from West Virginia University in 1985.
 A veteran, Feeley achieved the rank of major in the U.S. Army and served four years as judge advocate general at Fort Knox, Ky.
 Feeley has been married for 32 years to Sue Feeley, a dentist in private practice.
 They reside in Crestwood, Ky. and have three daughters and a son.

-Eric Clark serves in the Secretary’s Office as an executive advisor and the Cabinet’s legislative director.
-An experienced government relations and administration professional specializing in organizational leadership and program development, Clark generates, coordinates, monitors and promotes the Cabinet’s legislative, regulatory and public policy priorities and initiatives with elected officials, government agencies and advocacy organizations.
+Eric Clark serves in the Secretary’s Office as the Cabinet's Chief of Staff.
+An experienced government administration professional, Eric specializes in organizational leadership, program development, public policy, project management, and advocacy.
+He also advises the Secretary of the Cabinet and executive management team on all operations and policy initiatives.
+Clark is also charged with generating, coordinating, monitoring, and promoting the Cabinet's legislative, regulatory, and public policy priorities and initiatives with elected officials, government agencies and advocacy organizations.